 Alice Walker is an African-American woman and an important writer of our time.
-I haven’t read even half of her work, but what I have read has left a great impression upon me.
-At times controversial, Alice Walker writes honestly about many important issues, such as racism, black culture, civil rights, and gender and sexuality.
+I haven’t read even half of her work, but what I have read has left a great impression on me.
+At times controversial, Alice Walker writes honestly about many important issues, such as racism, black culture, civil rights, gender and sexuality.

 Life Changing Experience